 Clean Thoroughly at the Start and End of the Season

 If you live in an area where year-round grilling isn't possible, it's important to thoroughly clean your grill at the beginning and end of your grilling season.
 If you grill all year long, you should still do this at least 2-3 times per year to keep your grill clean and well maintained.

 To prevent food from sticking to the grates, use oil on the food itself instead of the grates.
 This will keep excess oil from dripping through the grates to the bottom of the grill, helping you to keep it clean throughout the season.

 Clean After Every Use

-If you want your appliance to stay in excellent condition for many years, it's necessary to clean the grill after each use.
-This doesn't have to be a complete scrub down, but you'll want to make sure that the grill is ready the next time you cook.
-It's important to remove any excess food, which can become dangerous if left on the grill over a long period.
+If you want your appliance to stay in excellent condition for seasons to come, it's important to clean the grill after each use.
+While this doesn't have to be a complete scrub down, you'll want to make sure that the grill is ready the next time you cook.
+Remove any excess food, which can become dangerous if left on the grill over a long period.

-It's also easier to clean your grill shortly after cooking than waiting until the food has caked itself to the grates.
-All you need to do is clean the grates with your grill brush and wipe down the exterior of the grill.
+It's easier to clean your grill shortly after cooking than waiting until the food has caked itself to the grates.
+Clean the grates with your grill brush and wipe down the exterior of the grill.
 If your grill grates need a little extra cleaning, wash them the same way you would at the beginning and end of the grilling season.